YarboJanks/buffered.io/source/_posts/2010-09-12-webmachine-erlydtl-and-riak-part-2.markdown

   # use the URI "/ping" - this is the RESTful health
   # check URI that comes as part of Riak.
   option httpchk GET /ping
-  # list the three servers as optional targets
+  # list the four servers as optional targets
   # for load balancing - these are what we set
   # up during Part 1.
 Add health-checking as
   # well so that when nodes go down, HAProxy